hemamutyala29/crop_pred_dtr/README.md

 CROP YIELD PREDICTION USING MACHINE LEARNING

-Selected Models: Decision Tree Regressor, Linear Regressor
+Models Used: Decision Tree Regressor, Linear Regressor

+Selected Model: Decision Tree Regressor

 Decision Tree Regressor:Decision trees are another popular model for crop yield prediction, especially when the relationship
                         between the input variables and the output variable is complex and non-linear.